ombori/grid-docs/grid-products/integration-flow.md

 ## 2. Push Spaces

-This step is applicable if you want your data to be visible only to a specific store / location for example.
+This step is applicable if you want your data to be visible only to a specific store/location.

-To Read about how to create spaces into the database using our API, check the [Create Space endpoint](/grid-pim/api?id=post-space) in the API reference.
+To read about creating spaces into the database using our API, check the [Create Space endpoint](/grid-pim/api?id=post-space) in the API reference.

 The returned `id` value will be used as values for `spaceIds` and `spaceId` fields later on when you format your product data into the [GridProduct](/grid-pim/data-model?id=gridproduct) format